Celebrex

 • Your risk of developing heart or blood vessel diseases (e.g., heart attack) may increase with dose and duration of use even if you don't have a history of heart or blood vessel disease.

-• If you need to take CELEBREX for a long time see your doctor for regular check-ups so that they can monitor your condition and treatment.
+• If you need to take CELEBREX for a long time, see your doctor for regular check-ups so that they can monitor your condition and treatment.

 If you forget to take CELEBREX

-CELEBREX should be used regularly at the same time each day.
 If you miss your dose at the usual time, and it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
-Otherwise, take it as soon as you remember, then go back to taking your capsules as you would normally.

 Do not take a double dose to make up for the dose you missed.